Monadex-Labs/monadex-frontend-v1/README.md

 - soso: removed getUSDPricesFromAddresses hook on swap and getConfig
 - soso: refactorred handleCurrencySelect and handleOtherCurrencySelect with instanceof Token and added NativeToken | Token as a parameter
   - changed also the props from the component CurrencyInput to accept NativeToken too
+- soso: started hooks we need liquidityHub
+- soso: created useSwapRedirectHook for redirect after swap
+- commented :  useV2TradeTypeAnalyticsCallback = for later is used to save swap data on a api endpoint to do analytics with swap data = for later on